 Why study Linguistics?

-The TESOL minor equips you to teach English abroad and at home in language schools and other non-state institutions.
+The TESOL (Teaching English to Speakers of Other Languages) minor specifically equips you to teach English abroad and at home in language schools and other non-state institutions.